dumbasPL/niji-proxy/README.md

 # niji-proxy

-Proxy splitter server.
+Proxy slitter server.
 Save data by only proxying the the domains that matter.

 ## Use case